NICUP14/MiniLang/QUICKSTART.md

 ## For loops

 For loops are used to iterate over a sequence using iterators.
-To extend for loops for custom types, declare the required `start`, `stop` and `next` functions.

 ```txt
 # For loop syntax